 - Sustainability risks are taken into account in investment decisions or investment advice provided by Candriam.
 The Sustainability Risk Management Policy can be found here. - Investment strategies integrate engagement and proxy voting in compliance with Candriam policies.
-You can find these policies on Candriam's website via the following links: - o Engagement Policy | Candriam - o Proxy Voting Policy | Candriam - Candriam applies company-wide exclusions (such as controversial weapons, tobacco, thermal coal, with certain thresholds).
+You can find these policies on Candriam's website on the following links: - o Engagement Policy | Candriam - o Proxy Voting Policy | Candriam - Candriam makes company-wide exclusions (such as for example controversial weapons, tobacco, thermal coal).
 More information can be found in Candriam's Exclusion Policy.